sciences-re/website/_pages/ropa.md

 - **Legal Basis:** Contractual necessity
 - **Purposes of the processing:** Provide access to the services
 - **Transfers of data to a country outside the European Union or to an organisation:** Yes, through federation or public data
-- **Recipients:** Sciences.Re, Infomaniak, Hetzner Online GmbH, Fediverse peers, Public
+- **Recipients:** Sciences·Re, Infomaniak, Hetzner Online GmbH, Fediverse peers, Public
 - **Visibility:** Public
 - **Preservation Format and Length:**
     - Until the end of the contract, in active databases